muzammilali28/Undergard-Assignments/Data Struct and Algorithm (DSA)/Assignments/A3/README.md

 # Question
-## Write the program for deletion process in BST , whole tree and also a single node.
+## Write the program for deletion process in BST , whole tree and also a single node using iterative method.